HOME:

 versus 58 ± 21 x 109/l; p < 0.05, Wilcoxon test).
 In three

 patients neurologic complications preceded thrombocytopenia.
-There was
+There

-HIT-associated arterial or venous thrombotic manifestations.
+with other HIT-associated arterial or venous thrombotic manifestations.

-CONCLUSION: Neurologic complications
+CONCLUSION: Neurologic

-mortality.
-HIT-associated neurologic complications include cerebrovascular
+comorbidity and mortality.
+HIT-associated neurologic complications

-ischemia and cerebral venous thrombosis.
-They may occur at a normal
+include cerebrovascular ischemia and cerebral venous thrombosis.
+They

 http://medicineworld.org/physicians/hematology/thrombocytopenia.html